 Where else is the seaweed a problem?

 The sargassum occurs naturally and usually appears in the region around March.
 As the waters warm through summer, it creates the perfect conditions for propagation meaning levels typically increase.

 But, since 2011, seaweed in Mexico and across the Caribbean has exploded for reasons scientists do not yet fully understand.

 Belize has recently seen an uptick in sargassum seaweed polluting its beaches too.
 The locations where high concentrations are particularly bad are Hopkins and Placencia in the south of the country.

 We spoke to Laura McMullen, a sustainability consultant in the UK, who was on holiday in Caye Caulker in Belize in May 2022.

-“There was this strange seaweed washing up all over the Mesoamerican reef,” she tells Euronews Green.
+“There was this strange seaweed washing up all over the Mesoamerican reef,” she told Euronews Travel.

 “There was some of it last year but [locals have] never seen it this bad.
 It’s washing up on all the islands.
 It then decomposes and it has a really bad smell.
 They’re trying to get rid of it but it’s growing so much more because of climate change - the temperatures are much higher and the seas are much warmer.

-“It’s impacting scuba diving, tourism, everything,” says Laura.
+“It’s impacting scuba diving, tourism, everything,” said Laura.